 The purpose of the association is to follow the principles of the Church of England, through the promotion and the implementation of all appropriate activities and social care, in the full knowledge that spiritual work is intimately linked to social action.

 H.M.
-Queen Elizabeth II is The Defender of the Faith and Supreme Governor of the Church of England.
+King Charles III is The Defender of the Faith and Supreme Governor of the Church of England.